 Guitars 4 Gifts is a 501(c)(3) non-profit with the mission of providing musical instruments to underserved groups to help people tell their story and heal through music.
 It is our goal to make sure that everyone has access to the tools they need to play music.

 Anna Clark started this organization in 2011 when she was eleven years old.
-After giving four guitars away through her Church's Christmas Basket program, she decided she wanted to provide instruments to youth more often.
+After giving four guitars away through her Church's Christmas Basket program, she decided she wanted to provide instruments to people more often.

 Guitars 4 Gifts has seen how a musical instrument and education can make a huge impact on one person's life.
 While giving a guitar to the Ronald McDonald House, G4G was able to make a young boy smile for the first time in months, simply by playing him a Johnny Cash song.
 Another mother saw her child receive his guitar in tears.
 She later explained how much he loved music, but how they were unable to afford an instrument for him to practice on.
-Because of the generosity of so many people, G4G has been able to bring the joy of music to almost 75 youth.
+Because of the generosity of so many people, G4G has been able to bring the joy of music to countless people.